 HIGHLIGHTS OF PRESCRIBING INFORMATION

 These highlights do not include all the information needed to use WYNZORA Cream safely and effectively.
 See full prescribing information for WYNZORA Cream.

-WYNZORA® (calcipotriene and betamethasone dipropionate) cream, for topical use Initial U.S. Approval: 2020
+WYNZORA[®] (calcipotriene and betamethasone dipropionate) cream, for topical use Initial U.S. Approval: 2020

-----INDICATIONS AND USAGE--
+-----INDICATIONS AND USAGE------

 WYNZORA Cream is a combination of calcipotriene, a vitamin D analog, and betamethasone dipropionate, a corticosteroid, indicated for the topical treatment of plaque psoriasis in patients 18 years of age and older.
 (1)

-----DOSAGE AND ADMINISTRATION------
+-----DOSAGE AND ADMINISTRATION------

 - Apply WYNZORA Cream to affected areas once daily for up to 8 weeks.
-(2) - Discontinue therapy when control is achieved.
-(2) - Do not use more than 100 g per week.
-(2) - Do not use with occlusive dressings unless directed by a physician.
-(2) - Avoid use on the face, groin, or axillae, or if skin atrophy is present at the treatment site.
-(2) - Not for oral, ophthalmic, or intravaginal use.
 (2)

+- Discontinue therapy when control is achieved.
+(2)

+- Do not use more than 100 g per week.
+(2)

+- Do not use with occlusive dressings unless directed by a physician.
+(2)

+- Avoid use on the face, groin, or axillae, or if skin atrophy is present at the treatment site.
+(2)

+- Not for oral, ophthalmic, or intravaginal use.
+(2)

+Cream: 0.005%/0.064% (3)

+-----CONTRAINDICATIONS------CONTRAINDICATIONS

 None (4)

-------WARNINGS AND PRECAUTIONS-----
+------WARNINGS AND PRECAUTIONS------

------CONTRAINDICATIONS-----

 - Hypercalcemia and Hypercalciuria: Hypercalcemia and hypercalciuria have been observed with use of topical calcipotriene.
 If either occurs, discontinue until parameters of calcium metabolism normalize.
+(5.1)

-(5.1) - Effects on Endocrine System: Can cause reversible hypothalamicpituitary-adrenal (HPA) axis suppression with the potential for glucocorticosteroid insufficiency during and after withdrawal of treatment.
+- Effects on Endocrine System: Can cause reversible hypothalamicpituitary-adrenal (HPA) axis suppression with the potential for glucocorticosteroid insufficiency during and after withdrawal of treatment.
 Risk factors include the use of highpotency topical corticosteroid, use over a large surface area, or to areas under occlusion, prolonged use, altered skin barrier, liver failure, and young age.
 Modify use should HPA axis suppression develop.
+(5.2)

-(5.2) - Ophthalmic Adverse Reactions: May increase the risk of cataracts and glaucoma.
+- Ophthalmic Adverse Reactions: May increase the risk of cataracts and glaucoma.
 If visual symptoms occur, consider referral to an ophthalmologist.
 (5.5)

------ADVERSE REACTIONS------

-The most common adverse reactions reported by more than 1% of subjects treated with WYNZORA Cream were upper respiratory infection, headache, and application site irritation.
-(6.1)

-To report SUSPECTED ADVERSE REACTIONS, contact MC2 Therapetics Inc. at 1-800-644-8240 or FDA at 1-800-FDA-1088 or www.fda.gov/medwatch.
+To report SUSPECTED ADVERSE REACTIONS, contact MC2 Therapeutics Ltd at 1-800-644-8240 or FDA at 1-800-FDA-1088 or www.fda.gov/medwatch.

 See 17 for PATIENT COUNSELING INFORMATION and FDA-approved patient labeling.

-Revised: 7/2020
+Revised: 11/2023

-FULL PRESCRIBING INFORMATION: CONTENTS\
+FULL PRESCRIBING INFORMATION: CONTENTS

 - 1 INDICATIONS AND USAGE

 - 2 DOSAGE AND ADMINISTRATION

 - 3 DOSAGE FORMS AND STRENGTHS

 - 4 CONTRAINDICATIONS

 - 5 WARNINGS AND PRECAUTIONS

 - 5.1 Hypercalcemia and Hypercalciuria

 - 5.2 Effects on Endocrine System

 - 5.3 Allergic Contact Dermatitis with Topical Corticosteroids

 - 5.4 Allergic Contact Dermatitis with Topical Calcipotriene

 - 5.5 Ophthalmic Adverse Reactions

-- 6 ADVERSE REACTIONS
+6 ADVERSE REACTIONS

 - 6.1 Clinical Trials Experience

 - 6.2 Postmarketing Experience

-- 8 USE IN SPECIFIC POPULATIONS
+8 USE IN SPECIFIC POPULATIONS

-- 8.1 Pregnancy
+8.1 Pregnancy

-- 8.2 Lactation
+8.2 Lactation

 - 8.4 Pediatric Use

 - 8.5 Geriatric Use

-- 11 DESCRIPTION
+11 DESCRIPTION

 - 12 CLINICAL PHARMACOLOGY

 - 12.1 Mechanism of Action

 - 12.2 Pharmacodynamics

 - 12.3 Pharmacokinetics

 - 13 NONCLINICAL TOXICOLOGY

 - 13.1 Carcinogenesis, Mutagenesis, Impairment of Fertility

 - 14 CLINICAL STUDIES

 - 16 HOW SUPPLIED/STORAGE AND HANDLING

 - 17 PATIENT COUNSELING INFORMATION

-- \ Sections or subsections omitted from the full prescribing information are not listed
+Sections or subsections omitted from the full prescribing information are not listed

 FULL PRESCRIBING INFORMATION

 1 INDICATIONS AND USAGE

 WYNZORA Cream is indicated for the topical treatment of plaque psoriasis in patients 18 years of age and older.

 2 DOSAGE AND ADMINISTRATION

 Apply WYNZORA Cream to affected areas once daily for up to 8 weeks.
 Rub in gently to ensure that the plaques are saturated with the cream.

 Do not use more than 100 g per week.